Helping OUR RANCHING COMMUNITY

 neighbors.

-The Johnson County Community Foundation, a 501c3, created the Johnson County Fire Relief Fund to act as a central donation point for ranchers affected by the 2024 House Draw Fire.
-Donations go directly to Johnson County ranchers in need on an as-needed basis as determined by a board of local community members, leaders, and officials.
+The Johnson County Communities Foundation, a 501c3, created the Johnson County Fire Relief Fund to act as a central donation point for Johnson County residents affected by the 2024 House Draw Fire.
+Donations go directly to Johnson County residents in need on an as-needed basis as determined by a board of local community members, leaders, and officials.
 This funds distribution group works closely with a Producer Advocacy Committee that acts as a “voice” for affected ranchers, taking into account the nuances of the various operations and families affected.
 Things like:

 IN-KIND DONATIONS